 All members of the King’s community are welcome to attend.
-Information on tickets – provided to all residence students and generally provided free and first-come, first serve to Day students will be available soon.
+Tickets are provided to all residence students.
+Tickets are generally provided free and first-come, first serve to Day students.
+Please RSVP by November 4 to firstname.lastname@example.org (space is limited).

 In the earliest days of the college, residence students gathered to eat the main meal of the day in a formal setting.
 Much like today, the students all wore academic gowns and heard traditional Latin graces, and etiquette rules were in place.
 These basic, simple formalities have remained relatively unchanged for some 200 years.